Peter Woods (journalist): Personal life

-In 2011, BBC journalist Justin Webb revealed that Peter Woods was his natural father.
+In 2011, BBC journalist Justin Webb (born 1961) revealed that Peter Woods was his natural father.
 Woods had an affair with Webb's mother who was a secretary at the Daily Mirror when Woods was a star reporter.
 Woods though was already married and Webb's mother was separated from her first husband.
 Webb commented that the separation may have been as much his mother's doing as his father's, saying "I do not believe she was abandoned".
-Woods provided financially for Webb and supported his education at Sidcot School, but saw him only once, when he was six months old.